simon-anders/htseq/README.rst

 -  ``matplotlib >=1.4``

-To **build** the package from source, you will **also** need:
+Both **Linux** and **OSX** are supported and binaries are provided on for many Linux and OSX versions.
+A source package which should not require ``Cython`` nor ``SWIG`` is provided for all other cases.
+To **build** the package completely from source, you will **also** need:

 -  ``Cython >=0.29.5``
 -  ``SWIG >=3.0.8``

-The latter packages are not required if you have already built ``HTSeq`` and are transferring the binaries onto another machine with a compatible environment (architechture, shared libraries).
-If you are not sure, chances are you need them.

-Both **Linux** and **OSX** are supported and binaries are provided for virtually all Linux and OSX versions.
-A source package which should not require ``Cython`` nor ``SWIG`` is provided for all other cases.
+which are required for performance reasons.

 **Windows is not officially supported** as we don't have access to a Continuous Integration Windows machine that supports ``pysam``.
-However, if you have built ``HTSeq`` for Windows, please open an issue and we'll try and include it in the release.
+Please do **not** open an issue asking to support Windows installers: we do not know how to do that and do not have the bandwidth to learn.
+However, if you are interested in giving it a try yourself, we are happy to provide as much support as we can.

 Installation
 ~~~~~~~~~~~~